isomerpages/mol-services/_are-you-planning-to/manage-healthcare-costs-better.md

       <input id="shield-101" type="checkbox">
       <label for="shield-101" class="tab-label">What is MediShield Life?</label>
       <div class="tab-content">
-    <p> MediShield Life is a health insurance scheme that provides all Singapore residents with universal and lifelong protection against large healthcare bills, regardless of your age or health conditions.</p>
+    <p> MediShield Life is a health insurance scheme that provides all Singapore Citizens and Permanenet Residents with universal and lifelong protection against large healthcare bills, regardless of your age or health conditions.</p>
    </div>
 </div>
       <div class="tab">